 Postage at Parliament House

-Stamps and stamped envelopes, to the value of $1,800 per financial year, are made available from Parliament House for purposes relating to the conduct of your parliamentary business.
+Stamps and stamped envelopes, to the value of $1,800 per financial year, are made available from Parliament House for the conduct of your parliamentary business.

 If you choose to use the postage allocation, the value is deducted from your annual budget for office expenses.
 If you do not wish to use the postage allocation, you must advise your House Department.

-You may apply directly to Australia Post for an Australia Post Charge Account, that can be used for communication and distribution expenses, including:
+You may apply directly to Australia Post for an Australia Post charge account, which can be used for communication and distribution expenses, including: